-The position is one year in duration with a start date on August 1, 2022.
-The position carries a stipend of at least $47,469 plus benefits.
+The position is one year in duration with a start date on July 31, 2023.
+The position carries a stipend of at least $47,476 plus benefits.
 (For the purpose of benefits information, please note that CAPS Postdoctoral Fellows are considered "Postdoctoral Scholars" by the University.)

 Sport Psychology Fellowship